-Spotify currently has 30 million paying subscribers, with reports putting the company’s total user base at around 100 million.
+Spotify, with its Premium version, currently has 30 million paying subscribers, with reports putting the company’s total user base at around 100 million.
 Apple Music on the other hand, has only managed to gain 13 million paying customers since its launch last year.

 Despite Spotify’s prohibitive lead, Forster wasn’t taking pot shots at Apple Music.
 Instead, he says that there is room for more than one company to succeed in the music streaming business.
 “It would be terrible if we were just taking each other’s users or to learn there was just a ceiling of 100 million users — I don’t think that is the case,” Forster said.

 Still, Forster was quick to add that not all the current players in the streaming music business were likely to stick around.
 While it may not have Spotify’s numbers, Apple has plenty of cash on hand to keep Apple Music afloat while it courts new users, something other struggling competitors like SoundCloud and Tidal can’t say.